haydenxlane/Chapters-Projects/README.md

 <b>Chapter II</b>

 The program is using Invoke module, therefore instalation may be required.
-The easiest to do it is with pip:
+The easiest way to do it is with pip:

 $ pip install invoke